Environmental Impact Assessment Ordinance

 5.2.1 Based on the project profile and ecological baseline information gathered, the ecological assessment shall identify and predict potential ecological impacts caused by the proposed development.
 There may be direct or primary impacts such as loss of habitats and loss of species.
 However many ecological impacts are induced or secondary such as loss of feeding grounds.
 Hence an ecosystem perspective highlighting the existing key relationships between different species and the surrounding environment shall be adopted.

-5.2.2 An overlay of the project layout on the habitat map of the site (section 5.1.2.2) shall be prepared to provide an overview of the impacts to local habitats.
+5.2.2 An overlay of the project layout on the habitat map of the site (Section 5.1.2.2) shall be prepared to provide an overview of the impacts to local habitats.

-5.2.3 All potential impacts, including direct, indirect, on-site, off-site, primary, secondary, induced, additional, synergistic, cumulative impacts, etc. shall be listed out.
+5.2.3 All potential impacts, including direct, indirect, on site, off site, primary, secondary, induced, additional, synergistic, cumulative impacts, etc. shall be listed out.
 Suitable methodology such as checklists (descriptive, scaling, etc.), matrices, networks, features mapping, etc. shall be used and clearly stated whenever applicable.
 Predictions must be made with sound scientific basis.

 5.3 Evaluation of Impacts

 5.3.1 Impact significance is a product of the magnitude and scale of an impact and the asserted importance of the species or habitat(s) likely to be affected.
 However, it shall be noted that evaluating nature conservation interest is a difficult and complex process.
-Value or professional judgement are involved.
-Nevertheless the conservation value of a site or species and hence the significance of an impact shall be evaluated as systematically as practicable using well defined criteria.
+Value or professional judgement is involved.
+Nevertheless the conservation value of a site or species and hence the significance of an impact shall be evaluated systematically using well defined criteria.
 The general criteria used are shown in Annex 8.

 5.4 Impact Mitigation